-Under the TCC Title IX Policy, each party is required to be provided with an advisor during a related hearing.
-If a party has not already obtained an Advisor prior to the start of the hearing, the party's Home Institution's Title IX Coordinator will be responsible for ensuring their respective Respondent and/or Complainant is appointed an advisor at no fee or charge to the party.
-The advisor is responsible for questioning witnesses and other parties during the hearing; outside of this limited role, an advisor may never speak on behalf of a party of otherwise disrupt any related meeting or hearing, and may be excluded who does not comply with the TCC Title IX Policy.
+A party does not have to have an Advisor during the investigation process.
+TCC will not provide any party with an Advisor during the investigation process.
+However, under the TCC Title IX Policy, each party is required to be provided with an Advisor during the hearing.
+If a party has not already obtained an Advisor of his or her choice prior to the start of the hearing, the party's Home Institution's Title IX Coordinator will be responsible for ensuring their respective Respondent and/or Complainant is appointed an Advisor at no fee or charge to the party.
+The Advisor is responsible for questioning witnesses and other parties during the hearing; outside of this limited role, an Advisor may never speak on behalf of a party or otherwise disrupt any related meeting or hearing.
+TCC reserves the right to exclude or remove an Advisor who does not comply with this Policy.